insv23/elevenlabswhisper/README.md

 4. **Stop recording**: Press Enter to stop and start transcription
 5. **Review transcript**: Edit if needed before copying
 6. **Copy or paste**: Use "Paste Edited Transcript" (pastes and copies) or "Copy Edited Transcript"

+### System Auto-Mute

+- When recording starts, the extension attempts to mute macOS system output using AppleScript.
+- When recording ends (including cancel or failure), it restores output if it had muted it.
+- If the system was already muted, no toast is shown and the state is left unchanged.
+- If mute fails due to permissions or automation restrictions, a one-time toast appears but recording proceeds normally.
+- Note: macOS may prompt for Automation permissions the first time; grant access for best results.

 ### Keyboard Shortcuts